-I spoke last week during a panel discussion on Net Neutrality at the inaugural event of the Open Markets Institute (following a noteworthy speech from Sen. Al Franken on the principles that should guide an open internet).
+I spoke last week during a panel discussion on Net Neutrality at the inaugural event of the Open Markets Institute.
 You can read a lightly edited version of my remarks below and check out the video at the bottom of the post.

 One good thing I’ll say about Facebook is that it’s always reminding me how long we’ve been having this fight.

 Every time I’m grabbing my megaphone to go down to protest at the FCC, it always shows me a picture of me holding that megaphone at the FCC from 2007 or 2010 or 2014 … or last week.

 And at first that can be a little discouraging.
 Like, we have to do this again?
 But of course we do.

 These aren’t short-term fights; they’re generational.
 It takes a huge, diverse and dynamic coalition to win these fights.